ohpiglet/ohpiglet/README.md

 ### [gallery]

-The [gallery] issue is still there across the 2018 blogposts, and minorly in other years (like, 20 blogposts).
-Need to do the tedious manual fix.
+The [gallery] issue is still there across the 2018 blogposts.
+Need to do the tedious manual fix in wp and reexport for the 2018 part.

+Manually fixed 20 files in this commit: https://github.com/jimken123/ohpiglet/commit/3fa8ca64b99171093f32c8bc9ae0e39b3ac95c93 but the relevant images are missing.
+I need to find those images and add them to assets/images/YYYY as appropriate.

 ### Fix images links